Dissent from Catholic teaching on homosexuality

+Some groups have led protests against Church teaching.
+Protests have included vandalizing churches, disrupting Masses, and desecrating the Eucharist.
+In several cases they have faced censure or discipline from the Church authorities.

+Some in the Catholic laity also believe homosexual activity is morally acceptable and that gay relationships should be recognized.
+Some Catholics accept Catholic teaching on the morality of homosexual activity, but object to the Catholic Church's pastoral treatment of gay Catholics, either for being too stringent or for being too lenient.

 Objections to Church teaching

-There are two main camps of theologians who dissent from the Church's teaching.
+There have historically been two main camps of theologians who dissent from the Church's teaching.
 The first accepts the church's claims that heterosexuality is the norm and moral ideal, but believes that departure from that ideal may be acceptable and that it need not be enforced with public policy.
 The second questions or rejects the claim that heterosexuality is more natural or moral and argue that it is not "unnatural" for a gay person to desire sex with someone of the same gender and so those relationships should be celebrated as heterosexual ones are.

 Some who disagree with the Church's condemnation of sexual acts between members of the same sex make the general argument that it emphasizes the physical dimension of the act at the expense of higher moral, personal, and spiritual goals.
 Some gay and lesbian Catholics and their supporters also feel that the practice of total, life-long sexual denial risks personal isolation.